 behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or

 behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-These can include incidents outside of school which do not involve children but could have an impact on their suitability to work with children
+The last bullet point above includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children, this is known as transferable risk.

 Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher without delay or, where that is a concern about the Headteacher, to the Chair of Governors and the LADO.

 Staff are aware that this must be done on the same working day.